Albatross Cloud Suites

 For a more detailed look at whether you should buy Desktop as a Service we have written this article that goes into more depth to help you make the right decision.

 Although VDI has struggled to take over the traditional desktop completely, VDI is an excellent solution for many organizations.
-Here are some example of what types of users use VDI in order of the most popular.
+Here are some examples of what types of users use VDI in order of the most popular.

 GPUs stand for Graphic Processing Unit.
 So What is their role in VDI?
 One of the challenges in VDI is that the workloads that require better graphical processing may suffer.
-If you don't need heavy graphical work for example you are just access Microsoft Word or browsing the web, GPUs may not be needed.
+If you don't need heavy graphical work for example and just need access to Microsoft Word or browsing the web, GPUs may not be needed.
 However if you are often watching YouTube videos, editing graphics using Photoshop or using any CAD applications like Autodesk AutoCAD, Dassault Systèmes SolidWorks, etc, then you will know exactly why a Virtual Desktop without a GPU can be a terrible experience.
 You will experience bad refreshes, very high latency in rending and refresh rates.

 So if you have those workloads, make sure you shop for a solution that has GPUs.
 Nvidia is one of the most common GPU companies.

 How does a GPU help?
-Well, a GPU is a specialized technology or chip that allows the handling for graphics and rending etc much more efficiently than your CPU or computer processor.
+Well, a GPU is a specialized technology or chip that allows the handling for graphics and rendering etc much more efficiently than your CPU or computer processor.
 Your experience here will be much smoother, graphics will render faster and refreshes will not be noticeable.

 Probably the most common OS used as a virtual desktop is Microsoft Windows.
-Macintosh or Mac computers are never really an option because of the way Apple licenses their OS so its never an option.
+Macintosh or Mac computers are never really an option because of the way Apple licenses their OS so it's never an option.
 Apple often ties their OS to their own hardware so they are no fans of virtualizing the desktop and letting users bypass the purchase of their hardware.

 Windows Server 2016, 2019 or Windows 10 are common options.

 Desktop virtualization using VDI is an alternative technology in delivering desktops for users to work on.
-With the increased speeds of the Internet and growth in user devices, desktops are becoming a popular options for many companies.
+With the increased speeds of the Internet and growth in user devices, desktops are becoming a popular option for many companies.
 Data, management and security are the top benefits of switching to a VDI solution.